carlegbert/emitter/README.md

 ### A note about scope

-Event handlers will be called with the scope of the Emitter object when called.
+Event handlers will be called with the scope of the Emitter object.
 If you do not desire this behaviour, you can use `Function.prototype.bind` to bind your event handler to the scope that you desire, or better yet, use an arrow function.

 ## API